Swimming (sport): Swim styles

 In competition, only one of these styles may be used except in the case of the individual medley, or IM, which consists of all four.
 In this latter event, swimmers swim equal distances of butterfly, then backstroke, breaststroke, and finally, freestyle.
-In Olympic competition, this event is swum in two distances – 200 and 400 meters.
+In Olympic competition, this event is swum in two distances: 200 and 400 meters.
 Some short course competitions also include the 100-yard or 100-meter IM – particularly, for younger or newer swimmers (typically under 14 years) involved in club swimming, or masters swimming (over 18).

 Dolphin kick

 Since the 1990s, the most drastic change in swimming has been the addition of the underwater dolphin kick.
 This is used to maximize the speed at the start and after the turns in all styles.
-The first successful use of it was by David Berkoff.
-At the 1988 Olympics, he swam most of the 100 m backstroke race underwater and broke the world record in the distance during the preliminaries.
+David Berkoff became the first to use it successfully; at the 1988 Olympics, he swam most of the 100 m backstroke race underwater and broke the world record in the distance during the preliminaries.
 Another swimmer to use the technique was Denis Pankratov at the 1996 Olympics in Atlanta, where he completed almost half of the 100 m butterfly underwater to win the gold medal.
-In the past decade, American competitive swimmers have shown the most use of the underwater dolphin kick to gain advantage, most notably Olympic and World medal winners Michael Phelps and Ryan Lochte; however currently swimmers are not allowed to go any further than fifteen metres underwater due to rule changes by FINA.
-In addition, FINA announced in 2014 that a single dolphin kick can be added to the breaststroke pullout prior to the first breaststroke kick.

-While the dolphin kick is mostly seen in middle-distance freestyle events and in all distances of backstroke and butterfly, it is not usually used to the same effect in freestyle sprinting.
-That changed with the addition of the so-called "technical" suits around the European Short Course Championships in Rijeka, Croatia in December 2008.
-There, Amaury Leveaux set new world records of 44.94 seconds in the 100 m freestyle, 20.48 seconds in the 50 m freestyle and 22.18 in the 50 m butterfly.
-Unlike the rest of the competitors in these events, he spent at least half of each race submerged using the dolphin kick.
+The dolphin kick was rarely used in freestyle sprint races until 2008, when "technical" swimsuits were introduced to the sport at the European Short Course Championships in Rijeka, Croatia.
+Technical-suited Amaury Leveaux set world records of 44.94 seconds in the 100 m freestyle, 20.48 seconds in the 50 m freestyle and 22.18 in the 50 m butterfly, spending more than half of each race submerged, more than any of his competitors.

+Subsequently, FINA made a rule that swimmers may not go farther than 15 metres underwater.
+In 2014, FINA rules that a single dolphin kick may be added to the breaststroke pullout before the first breaststroke kick.

+In the past decade, American competitive swimmers have made the most use of the underwater dolphin kick, notably Olympic and World medal winners Michael Phelps and Ryan Lochte.